algosup/2022-Project-Artificial-Intelligence-Group-A/Fonctional_Specifications.md

 ### Materials

-For this project we are planning to use an ARDUINO SENSE as the embeded system because it embark a microphone
+For this project we are planning to use an ARDUINO SENSE as the embeded system because it already has an inbuilt microphone.

 ### Cost